 Where the Outline was concerned, Wells's initial choice for a US publisher was Hodder and Stoughton (Newnes published the UK edition).
 It was only when Macmillan offered a larger advance that he went with them.
 There was, in other words, no reason for two Macmillan employees to assume this ‘rumoured’ book of history, of unknown length, would be coming to them anyway.
 So what could possibly have been going through Wise and Saul's heads in the scenario McKillop hypothecates?

 Wise and Saul are well aware that H G Wells has been a Macmillan author, but they know that the author had fallen out with Sir Frederick over poor promotion of one of his novels a number of years back.
 Might Wells be secured once again to the Macmillan stable if, through some friends in the firm, he is offered ‘The Web’ in the writing of his own history?
 The Deeks manuscript is not publishable, not yet anyway, but it certainly contains a lot of good material.
 [The Spinster and the Prophet, 389]Wise and Saul were not ‘friends’ of Wells (he didn't know them at all); but perhaps McKillop means ‘friends’ in a looser sense.
-Still, this scenario is frankly hard to believe: McKillop suggests these two men believed they would endear Wells to Macmillan-Canada by sending him, out of the blue, an unpublishably bad feminist history of the world in MS, on the offchance that rumours he was himself writing a History of the World were true, somehow magically, perhaps telepathically, intuiting that this project is too much for Wells to complete in the timeframe he has arbitrarily allotted himself—and that the way out of Wells's bind was mining Deeks's work for the ‘good material’ it contains?
+Still, this scenario is frankly hard to swallow.
+McKillop suggests these two men believed they would endear Wells to Macmillan-Canada by sending him, out of the blue, an unpublishably bad feminist history of the world in MS, on the offchance that rumours he was himself writing a History of the World were true, somehow magically, perhaps telepathically, intuiting that this project is too much for Wells to complete in the timeframe he has arbitrarily allotted himself—and that the way out of Wells's bind was mining Deeks's work for the ‘good material’ it contains?
 Material that Deeks extracted from encyclopedias and history books to which (Wise and Saul would surely assume) Wells also had access?
 What?

-It's not impossible they sent Wells the MS, of course, but it doesn't seem to me a very likely, or a well-motivated action.
+It's not impossible they sent Wells the MS, of course, but it doesn't seem to me a very likely, or a very well-motivated action.
 Doing so exposed them to possible unpleasant consequences, from losing their jobs to prosecution, and exposed them for very vague possibilities of gain.
 McKillop is clear that they must have known they were acting in a delinquent manner: